 Here are some investigative questions you can use to find the root cause of any process-related problem:

 - Where is the process formally defined?

-- Can those doing the work demonstrate complete understanding of the defined process?
+- Can those doing the work demonstrate a complete understanding of the specified process?

 - Are there obstacles in the process that prevent consistent adherence to the defined process?